step-chen/atlassian-dc-mcp-go/README.md

 - **Permissions**: Fine-grained read/write permissions for each service
 - **Health Monitoring**: Built-in health checks for all services
 - **Docker Support**: Ready for containerized deployment
+- **Reverse Proxy Support**: Configurations for Nginx and Traefik with HTTPS support

 ## Running the Application